-In our 2018 UK Recruitment Trends Report, seventy-nine percent of recruitment pros listed it as one of their top three challenges.
-Candidates are every agency’s greatest and most elusive asset, it only makes sense that finding and engaging them should be a top priority for your agency.
+In our 2018 Australian Recruitment Trends Report, seventy-one percent of recruitment pros listed it as one of their top three challenges.
+Candidates are every agencies greatest and most elusive asset, it only makes sense that finding and engaging them should be a top priority for your agency.

 If there is a limited pool of candidates, and recruitment agencies are uniformly increasing efforts to identify top talent, the agencies that don’t step up risk falling behind.
-In fact, recruitment pros cited candidate acquisition as a top three priority, and 52 percent of respondents to our trends survey predicted an increase in tech investments.
+In fact, recruitment pros cited candidate acquisition as a top three priority, and more than 50% percent of respondents to our trends survey predicted an increase in operating budget and in tech investments.

 Are you personalising general templates you send out to candidates?
 Try varying the messages you send.
 You can then review the response rates to discover if a certain tone or approach is more effective than others.

 LinkedIn is home to thousands of groups that champion many different kinds of diversity.
 But don’t simply use these groups as a list—join them.
 Candidates on LinkedIn are 21% more likely to respond to recruiters who share a LinkedIn group in common.

 Don’t focus solely on the monetary gap between a candidate’s current job and the new job opportunity.
 To increase a candidate’s interest, tell them that the definition of a career move is a minimum 30 percent non-monetary increase.

 Never miss an opportunity to have a meaningful interaction with a candidate.
 This could mean wishing them good luck on a new role, or simply saying happy birthday.
 Recruitment agencies that consistently engage with candidates are 13 percent more likely to report their existing database as their top source of placements.